BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **Level:** User goal

 **Stakeholders and Interests**
-- **Ordinary user**: wants to update a sub-DCG for the SARs.
+- **Ordinary user**: wants to update a sub-DAG for the SARs.
-- **Project Manager**: needs quick feedback on the analysis status of the sub-DCG.
+- **Project Manager**: needs quick feedback on the analysis status of the sub-DAG.

 **Preconditions**
-- the sub-DCG shall already be loaded to MySQL DB by the master user.
+- the sub-DAG shall already be loaded to MySQL DB by the master user.

 **The Flow (skip the error conditions for simplicity)**
-1. **Ordinary User** selects to load a sub-DCG from MySQL DB.
+1. **Ordinary User** selects to load a sub-DAG from MySQL DB.
-2. **UI** emits an event to activate the CS for the DCG loading.
+2. **UI** emits an event to activate the CS for the DAG loading.
-3. **System** loads the sub-DCG from MySQL DB and the attached FEM.
+3. **System** loads the sub-DAG from MySQL DB and the attached FEM.
 4. **System** emits an event to initialize the user forms and the FE graphics.
 5. **UI** initializes the user forms and the FE graphics.
 6. **Ordinary User** reviews the SARs to detect the SCs that need sizing.
 7. **Ordinary User** updates the properties (e.g. material and geometry) of the SCs that needs sizing.
 8. **UI** emits an event to activate the CS for each update.
-9. **System** reflects each update to the sub-DCG and sets the state of the SARs corresponding to each updated SC as **OutOfDate**.
+9. **System** reflects each update to the sub-DAG and sets the state of the SARs corresponding to each updated SC as **OutOfDate**.
 10. **Ordinary User** runs SAMMs for the updated SCs.
 11. **UI** emits an event to activate the CS to run SAMMs for the updated SCs.
 12. **System** runs SAMMs for the updated SCs.